| ELITIST |

 by David Morgan

-Biography remains a commercial enterprise.
-It is judged by reviewers and book sales, thereby freeing writers from the dulling grip of departmental orthodoxy.
 She was speaking at the launch of Queen Mary's new Centre for Editing Lives and Letters.
 Also involved in the launch was David 'Rudest Man in Britain' Starkey.
 He's clearly a very busy man: the book club of which I'm a member informs me that his latest book on the six wives of Henry VIII, which they'd promised, now won't be available till the new year.
 And his own website has been about to be 'relaunched shortly' for several months.
 He's not an idler like me, but maybe he's spreading himself too thin?
-Friday, October 18, 2002

 Posted